Yoavshapira1/AyeletLab/README.md

 If you encounter with this error:
 *"usb.core.USBError: [Errno 5] Input/Output Error"*
 It means the device cannot be accessed for the mentioned reason.
-In this case, use zadig-2.7.exe to change the driver.
+In this case, use zadig-2.7.exe (under *Touch Utilities*) to change the driver.
 Link for instructions: https://github.com/pbatard/libwdi/wiki/Zadig

 Useful links: